mattermost/mattermost-handbook/operations/finance/partner-programs.md

 The purpose of the Mattermost Authorized Reseller Program is to enable customers to purchase Mattermost Enterprise Edition via a fulfillment partner.
 The fulfillment partner earns a fee from the customer for reselling Mattermost into their procurement department, and for navigating the various approval processes, but does not provide support or installation services.

-Companies who enter into a Mattermost Authorized Reseller agreement typically have existing relationships with customers and help them procure information technology products.
+Companies who enter into a Mattermost Authorized Reseller agreement typically have existing relationships with customers, and help them procure information technology products.

 ### Becoming a Mattermost Authorized Reseller